bkill

 -r

-Send specific signal instead of default sequence.-J name
+Send a specific signal by name or number instead of the default SIGINT/SIGTERM/SIGKILL sequence.-J name

 Kill jobs in specific queue.-m host